Nitsh-sha/simon-game/README.md

 Game testing:
 I have strategically added “console.log” function on all major steps in order to make sure that the game has no errors and able to fix any errors that occur.

+To test the game, I change game.totalLevel = 4
+So that I do not have to play the game 20 times.

+When the page first load, game level shows "0".

+"Start button" turns darker when hovered on.
+Pressing on the button initiate the game.
+The game level changes to 1 and game sequence start at one step.
+The button glows specific colour according to the sequence with accompany sound.
+ - Player press the right button -  the button glows specific colour according to the sequence with accompany sound.
+Game level changes to 2.
+Game sequence then starts with the same step and increase by one (now 2 steps).
+Player continues to press the correct buttons.
+Game level changes to 3, step increases to 3 steps.
+Player continues to press the correct buttons.
+Game level changes to 4, step increases to 4 steps.
+Player constinues to press the correct buttons sequence.
+Winning notification appears.
+Then the game automatically reset.
+Game level shows "0".
+Player needs to press the start button to play again.
+ - Player press the wrong button (strict mode off) game level shows does not increase and shows the same level.
+Game sequence repeats to remind the player of the correct sequence.
+ - Player ress the wrong button (strict mode on) game lovel shows level 1.
+Game sequence restart from one step.

+When hover on setting button, the colour changes to darker purple.
+Clicking on setting button shows a modal with 2 buttons - "Strict mode off" and "Reset".
+When hovered on each button, the colour changes to darker colour.
+When click on the "x" top right.
+The modal closes.

+Strict mode can be changed during or before starting the game.
+When clicked on the "Strict mode", the button changes colour from blue to yellow and the text changes to "Strict mode on".
+The modal closes automatically.
+Game level changes to 1 and new game starts automatically without having to press the "Start button".

+Reset button can also be clicked during or before the game.
+When clicked, the modal closes automatically.
+Game level changes to 1 and new game starts automatically without having to press the "Start button".